 After you’ve decided what items are going to be part of your future home, start making a household inventory list.
-When having an inventory list, you’ll see how much it will cost you to move them, and how to organize their safe transportation.
+With a catalog of all your belongings, you’ll see how much it will cost you to move them, and how to organize their safe transportation.

 Bear in mind that an inventory list should be as detailed as possible.
 When listing an item, write down its type, value, condition, and destination room.
 All this information is crucial when choosing the kind of services you are going to use and what type of insurance to purchase.

 Sell or Give for Free All the Items You’re Not Planning to Move

 Unwanted stuff should not be thrown away if they are still functional.
 Just because you don’t need something does not mean that it could not be useful to someone else.
 Take a box or two, place all that stuff you are not planning to move in it, and consider adding a new task into your checklist—organize a garage sale.

 Belongings you’ve decided to leave behind may be an excellent reason for organizing a garage sale.
 Everything, be it outdated and outgrown clothes and shoes, old kitchen appliances, books, or equipment, can be sold or even donated.